Connector configuration instructions provided in this guide apply both to Salesforce and Salesforce Sandbox.

 Step 2.
 Click Add a new source.

 Step 3.
-Select Salesforce in the Configured Sources list, and follow the Salesforce authentication flow as presented.
+Select Salesforce (or Salesforce Sandbox) in the Configured Sources list, and follow the Salesforce authentication flow as presented.

 Step 4.
 Upon the successful authentication flow, you will be redirected to Workplace Search, and your organization’s Salesforce content will now be captured and will be ready for search gradually as it is synced.
 Once successfully configured and connected, the Salesforce synchronization automatically occurs every 2 hours.